 What is the difference between PRK and LASIK?

-Another type of PRK is Lasak surgery, which instead of removing the epithelial layer of the cornea as PRK, the epithelial layer (using a surgical tool called trephine) is preserved during the surgery and then It is replaced at the eye level at the end of the procedure.
-LASIK has reduced the popularity of PRK due to its greater visual improvement compared to PRK, because the recovery of the replacement epithelial layer in LASIK takes less time than the growth of a new epithelial layer in PRK.
+Another type of PRK is Lasak surgery, in which instead of removing the epithelial layer of the cornea as PRK, the epithelial layer (using a surgical tool called trephine) is preserved during the surgery and then is replaced at the eye level at the end of the procedure.
+LASIK has reduced the popularity of PRK due to its greater visual improvement compared to PRK because the recovery of the replacement epithelial layer in LASIK takes less time than the growth of a new epithelial layer in PRK.
 (PRK).

 How much does eye PRK cost?